mdn/content/files/en-us/web/svg/element/image/index.md

 - {{SVGAttr("href")}} and {{SVGAttr("xlink:href")}}: Points at a URL for the image file.
 - {{SVGAttr("preserveAspectRatio")}}: Controls how the image is scaled.
 - {{SVGAttr("crossorigin")}}: Defines the value of the credentials flag for CORS requests.
-- {{SVGAttr("decoding")}}: Provides a hint to the browser as to whether it should perform image decoding along with rendering other content and then present it all together (`sync`), or render and present the other content first and then decode the image and present it later (`async`).
+- {{SVGAttr("decoding")}}: Provides a hint to the browser as to whether it should perform image decoding synchronously or asynchronously.

 ## DOM Interface